Shree Ganeshay namah

 2) The truth that hard work pays is known to everyone.

-Main clause—The truth is known to everyone.
+The main clause—The truth is known to everyone.

 Noun clause in apposition to noun truth—that hard work pays.